Ryan Connolly: Galway United

 On 9 January 2014, it was announced that Ryan had signed for Galway United ahead of the 2014 season.

 Shamrock Rovers

 Connolly spent the 2017 season with Shamrock Rovers making four appearances in the 2017–18 UEFA Europa League.

 Galway United

-Connolly re-signed with Galway United in December 2017 ahead of the 2018 League of Ireland First Division season.
+Connolly re-signed with Galway United in December 2017 ahead of their 2018 season back in the First Division.
 He made his League debut for The Tribesmen in their 4–1 win over Athlone Town on Friday, 23 February.

 Finn Harps

 In December 2019, Connolly was announced as having joined Finn Harps for the 2020 League of Ireland Premier Division season.
 On 14 January 2020 it was announced that Ryan would be sponsored by Social Media Manager Ireland.
 He scored the winning goal in the opening round of the 2020 FAI Cup against St. Patrick's Athletic.

 Treaty United

 League of Ireland First Division side Treaty United announced that they had signed Connolly for the 2023 season on 15 December 2022 after three years with Finn Harps.
 On 14 February 2023, it was then announced that he had left the club before the start of the season, due to work commitments.